John Paul College, Rotorua

 John Paul College is a Catholic secondary school in Rotorua, New Zealand.
 The co-educational school enrols students in years 7 to 13.
 It was opened in 1987 and combined two existing schools, Edmund Rice College (for boys) and MacKillop College (for girls).
 The school was founded to serve the Catholic families of Rotorua.
 John Paul College is named for Pope John Paul II.
+The proprietor of the school is the Bishop of Hamilton.